 I would tell them what I tell myself: that the biggest limitation we have is within ourselves.
 That if we can overcome the fears that limit us, we can get wherever we want to go.

 Many thanks to Sara for giving us these minutes of her time to tell us about her process and advice from her entrepreneurship with Lady Pipa.

 Soon you will be able to discover in our networks the project we are working on.
-A capsule collection of rings that will help support the education of young women who don't have the same opportunities we have so that tomorrow they can become like all the women we are interviewing: strong, empowered and ambitious.
+A capsule collection of rings that will help support the education of young women who do not have the same opportunities that we have so that tomorrow they can become like all the women we are interviewing: strong, empowered and ambitious.